 Overall:

-What begins as a novelty quickly devolves into a disaster.
+What begins as a novelty quickly devolves into a complete and utter disaster.
 The first bite is pure corn syrup with faint hints of chocolate and honey, followed by an unpleasant stale aftertaste that’s almost chemical.
 The melted marshmallows give the sauce a slick, unnatural gloss that coats the noodles in sticky sugar sludge.
 The combination of sweet sauce and soft ramen texture is fundamentally wrong, and even the smell becomes nauseating after a few minutes.
-Whatever onion and garlic flavor might have existed is mercifully overpowered by the sugar, but that’s small comfort.
+Whatever onion and garlic flavor might have existed is (mercifully) overpowered by the sugar, but that’s small comfort.
 The whole experience feels like eating chocolate pudding out of a noodle cup, and not in a fun way.
 This isn’t just bad; it’s confusing, wasteful, and almost surreal that someone at Nissin thought this was a good idea.
+Or is it a low-key genius move given how many people probably bought this out of morbid curiosity?
+Either way, these gimmick flavors have gone too far this time.

 • 0/10